-The Vesper cocktail is steeped in the mystique of Agent 007, also known as Bond...
+The vesper martini is steeped in the mystique of 007, also known as Bond...
 James Bond.
-The cocktail was originally conceived by Ian Fleming, author of the spy novel series, for inclusion in the first book.
+The vesper martini is a cocktail that was originally conceived by Ian Fleming, author of the spy novel series, for inclusion in the first book, and it became a Bond mainstay.
 The story that surrounds this drink may actually be more popular than the concoction itself, but nevertheless, every martini aficionado should try this iconic cocktail at least once.

-- Strain the mixture into a chilled cocktail glass.
+- Strain the mixture into the chilled cocktail glass.

 - Garnish the drink with a strip of lemon peel.